 Whether you’re into blues, soul or rock’n’roll, Memphis is a must-see destination and if are wondering what to do with 3 Days in Memphis here is my guide for things to do in Memphis.

-There is so much authentic music that was and is being created in Memphis from R&B, blues, and rap.
+There is so much authentic music is being created in Memphis from R&B, blues, and rap.
 Memphis is a place where you can eat fall off the bone BBQ or the next day eat at a 5-star restaurant where the food is literally a work of art.

 Click Here To Watch My Video On Things To Do In Memphis